frhoades/VeteranSOS-Nowatch/README.md

 4. Grant requested permissions when prompted.

 **Usage:**
 - Tap the red “PANIC” button to start an alert.
+Wear the Nowatch.
 - The app will dial emergency contacts until someone answers, and send event data if connected.
 - In Settings (not yet implemented), users can configure phone numbers.